 A lot has been made about Jackie Chan being lampooned in High Risk.
 It’s one of those divisive classics which has more truth as time goes on.
 By the time that it was 1999, he wanted people to think less of the movie – awareness was on the verge of happening because Jet Li was on his way to becoming a Hollywood action movie star.
-All it took would be for someone to do an internet search by typing “Jackie Chan Die Hard” and he would be confronted with lots of questions by ruthlessly inquisitive interviewers.
+All it took would be for someone to do an internet search by typing “Jackie Chan Die Hard” and Jackie would be confronted with lots of questions by ruthlessly inquisitive interviewers.
 In 1999, Jackie decided (as early as February) that he was going to be in his own take on Die Hard so that people come across his movie instead.
-I can sympathize with him putting the project on hold so that he could do his cowboy movie (which made Sammo Hung cry when Jackie confronted him as the latter had reported in the 1999 revised edition of his autobiography), but he definitely should’ve delayed Rush Hour 2 and The Accidental Spy to make Nosebleed.
+I can sympathize with him putting the project on hold so that he could do his cowboy movie (Sammo Hung cried when Jackie confronted him about his Jet rip-off as reported in the 1999 revised edition of Jackie’s autobiography), but he definitely should’ve delayed Rush Hour 2 and The Accidental Spy to make Nosebleed.

 The biggest irony of 1999 is that people started to realized that Jing wasn’t out of line by portraying Jackie as being harsh towards his stuntmen.
-The penultimate day of March, prior Gorgeous finished its run at the H.K. box office, a documentary was released.
-It was titled Jackie Chan: My Stunts.
-Ron Smoorenburg got lambasted by Jackie for not having the necessary rhythm to make the final fight in Who Am I? work.
+On the penultimate day of March, prior to when Gorgeous finished its run at the H.K. box office, a documentary titled Jackie Chan: My Stunts was released.
+It is famous for Ron Smoorenburg being lambasted by Jackie for not having the necessary rhythm to make the final fight in Who Am I? work.
 Sure, Ron got doubled by Brad Allan (who was in Gorgeous).
 However, Jackie had to get doubled for the building-to-building jump in Rumble in the Bronx (1994).
 I feel sorry for Ron, because My Stunts stigmatized him and stopped him from being seen as the Western equivalent to Ken Lo – who Jackie fought at the end of Drunken Master II.
 Speaking of Ken, November 11 (a Thursday) was when he had a wedding dinner where Jackie got a bit too drunk.
 After drinking, Jackie made a shocking statement while singing on stage: “Next month, I’m throwing a full moon dinner.”

 This is a Chinese custom to celebrate a baby’s first month.
 The wedding guests were left in shock.
 Some laugh at him for getting the date wrong, as Elaine’s child was due only in January.
 On November 18 (the next Thursday), his words were prophetic as around midnight, she checked into a hospital to deliver a premature baby girl through a Caesarian operation.
 As Jackie said about drinking in early 1999 – Water can help a boat sail but it can also sink it.
 While there was a time when fans preferred My Father is a Hero to High Risk in terms of modern Jing/Jet collaborations, this has changed.
 Even Jackie agreed (albeit indirectly) when talking to Winnie Chung for the South China Morning Post in February of 1999: “It is tough.
 I’m not like others who can have so much freedom in making their films.
 We all know dirty jokes are the funniest and violent scenes are always easy to shoot.
 Making an action film without violence is really difficult; staying away from dirty jokes is not easy.”